AnyLoc/Revisit-Anything/README.md

     python vlad_c_centers_pt_gen.py --dataset <>
     ```
     NOTE: You don't need to run this step on your end, they already exist in `cache` folder.
 You can run this if you want to generate your own cluster centers say on a new dataset.
-3. PCA extraction after the above are done:
+3. PCA extraction after the above are done: (Choose one of domain or map, you can start out with domain first)
     ```
     place_rec_global_any_dataset_pca_extraction.py --dataset <> --experiment <> --vocab-vlad <domain/map>
     ```